Support for IPv6 in MySQL includes these capabilities:

 To use this capability, two things must be true:

-connections.
-To permit IPv6 connections in addition to or
+permits IPv6 connections in addition to IPv4 connections.

 MySQL account names permit IPv6 addresses to enable DBAs to